torkildr/nginx-letsencrypt-armhf/README.md

 These will be used by the container to generate certificate signing requests.

 DO NOT COMMIT YOUR PRIVATE KEYS TO GIT (ETC)!
 These are your credentials for generating certificates!
+Also do not copy them to the image when building it.
 Make the keys available to the container by mounting the directory.
 See below for an example when running Docker directly.
 If using Kubernetes, you can place them in a secrets object, and mount them from there.

 ### Your website configurations